We are creating small-scale, sustainable and educational Sámi experiences – have a look at some of them here!

 Sápmi Nature Camp is featured by National Geographic as a sustainable place to stay if you care about the planet.
 One reason is course the comfortable accommodation but even more so, our commitment to sustainability.
 We stand alongside the reindeer herders, nature lovers and others in the fight to keep nature unspoiled.
 Our experiences should never create problems for the reindeer herding here.
 Tourism is our way to create a deeper understanding for the life environment here in Sápmi and to spread knowledge, understanding and respect but also to create local jobs and a local, sustainable economy.

-If you are interested in photography – this experience is a great way to capture the natural wonders in the Arctic.
-Lennart is an experienced photographer and will be able to give some advices on for example aurora photography and the program gives plenty of opportunity for your own creative process with the camera.
-If we are lucky with the weather – we might see the Northern Light.
+If you are interested in photography – our experiences are great for capturing the natural wonders in the Arctic.
+Lennart is an experienced photographer and will be able to give some advices on for example aurora photography and all of our programs gives plenty of opportunity for your own creative process with the camera.